fponticelli/tempots/apps/docs/pages/components.md

 ## Props

-More commonly, you will see components that take a set of props as argument.
+More commonly, you'll see components that take a set of props as argument.
 In this case the component is a function that returns a `Renderable`.

 ```ts
 const UserView = (user: User) => html.div(user.name)